 Each 1553 channel is individually configurable as a Bus Controller (BC), Remote Terminal (RT), Bus Monitor (MT) or combined RT / Monitor.
 The advanced BC architecture provides a high degree of flexibility and autonomy by improving message schedule control, minimizing host overhead for asynchronous message insertion, facilitating bulk data transfers, double buffering, message retry, bus switching strategies, data logging, and fault reporting.
 The RT architecture provides flexibility in meeting all MIL-STD-1553B protocols.
 The card has an intelligent hardware offload DMA architecture that dramatically reduces host CPU utilization.

 Each ARINC 429 channel supports maximum data throughput on all channels while providing message scheduling, label filtering, and full error detection.
 Received data can be stored in either FIFO buffers or system address label mailboxes.
 Each channel features independent selection of data rate and parity, and automatic transmit channel slew rate adjustment.
 Transmit data can be sent in FIFO mode or scheduled rate mode on each transmit channel.

-The 1553/ARINC-429 USB avionics device is suited to a wide variety of applications.
-These include portable test equipment, flight line test and diagnostic, demonstration, software development, system integration and debugging.
+The 1553 / ARINC 429 USB avionics device is suited to a wide variety of applications.
+These include portable test equipment, diagnostic, demonstration, software development, system integration and lab debugging.
 The USB device enhances the work of developers, integrators, testers, field personnel and flight test crew through advanced ARINC 429 and 1553 capabilities that are accessible through a USB port.